Pressure Cooker Jambalaya with Chicken and Sausage. A quick trip to Louisiana, thanks to my Instant Pot.

 Jambalaya, the creole classic rice dish, seemed like a natural for the pressure cooker.
 Sauté some chicken with the New Orleans trinity of onions, celery, and bell pepper, stir in rice, broth, and tomatoes, and pressure cook until the rice is cooked.
 It seems so straightforward, but it kept giving me problems.

-Traditional recipes go with equal amounts of rice and broth, so that’s where I started - 2 cups of rice and 2 cups of chicken broth.
-No good - the rice absorbs all the water, and my Instant Pot goes into overheat mode.
-(That means the mixture is too thick, and the food at the bottom of the pot is sticking and burning.)
+Traditional recipes use equal amounts of rice and broth, but that doesn't work in my Instant Pot.
+The rice absorbs all the water, and my Instant Pot goes into overheat mode.
+The mixture is too thick, and the food at the bottom of the pot is sticking and burning.

-Inspired by: Emeril Lagasse: Andouille and Chicken Jambalaya [emerils.com]
+Inspired by: Emeril Lagasse: Andouille and Chicken Jambalaya emerils.com.
+(Bam!)

 Ingredients